belalmoh/coinroutes-task/README.md

 CoinRoutes Real-Time Chart is a React-based application designed to display real-time market data for BTC-USD from CoinRoutes.
 The application connects to the Coinbase WebSocket API to receive live updates of market bids and asks, and visualizes the data using interactive charts and tables.

 ## Features
-- Real-time updates of BTC-USD market data
+- Real-time updates of coinbase market data
 - Interactive line charts for visualizing bids and asks
 - Responsive design for seamless experience across devices
 - Authentication with Coinbase API using API keys